Skip to content

 Taxonomic validation process

-This document provides an overview of the validation process used for GBIF and NCBI taxa.
+This document provides an overview of the validation process used for GBIF taxa.

 GBIF validation